EttyKitty/ROSIGMA-eTweaks/README.md

 # ROSIGMA-eTweaks
 A set of different additions/changes for 40K and ROSIGMA OXCE mods.

-## Features:
--
+## Features of this branch:
+- As of right now it's unadviced to do a walkthrough with this branch.
+It's highly experemental and unbalanced.

-## A Short F.A.Q:
+## A short F.A.Q:
 > How serious am I?

 Not serious at all.
 I'm in a good mood.
 I'm having fun.
 I do things.
 I'm in a normal mood.
 I'm not having fun.
 I don't do things.
 It's as simple as that.

 > What are the branches?

+- TODO

-> What about other factions aside from the SM?
+> What about other factions aside from Space Marines?

 I don't plan to change other factions, as of right now.
 I try to at least "not break" them, but not always and it's not my priority.

-First, I fix the SM to my liking, find my paradigms inside of every gameplay mechanic, then I will think about others.
+First, I fix Space Marines to my liking, find my paradigms inside of every gameplay mechanic, then I will think about others.
 Maybe.

 > How good am I with the sprite work/coding?